xucao-42/NormalIntegration/README.md

 ```

 We recommend five point plane fitting in terms of the balance between robustness and computation time.
-You could also also try discrete Poisson, which is better at discontinuity preserving but not numerically stable to outliers (i.e. local spikes are likely to occur in the estimated surface).
+You could also try discrete Poisson, which is better at discontinuity preserving but not numerically stable to outliers (i.e. local spikes are likely to occur in the estimated surface).

 ## Data Structure
-The .mat and .npy file should contain following key-value pairs:
+The .mat or .npy file should contain following key-value pairs:
 - `"normal_map"`: (H, W, 3) input normal map.
 This normal map should be defined in such a camera coordinate system: x-axis upwards, y-axis rightwards, and z-axis (the camera's principle axis) towards the scene.
 Check figure 1 in [our supplementary](https://openaccess.thecvf.com/content/CVPR2021/supplemental/Cao_Normal_Integration_via_CVPR_2021_supplemental.pdf) for a visualization.
 One correction for figure 1: u-axis and v-axis in the pixel coordinates should be swapped.
 - `"mask"`: (H, W) boolean mask indicating the region of interest to be integrated.
 Foreground should be 1; background should be 0.